The Guide to ABS Injection Molding

 Dimensional stability: ABS maintains its shape and dimensions over a wide range of temperatures, ensuring consistency in the final product.

-Aesthetic versatility: ABS can be easily colored and finished, allowing for various aesthetic options, from matte to high-gloss finishes.
+Aesthetic versatility: ABS can be easily coloured and finished, allowing for various aesthetic options, from matte to high-gloss finishes.

 Cost-Effectiveness: The material is relatively inexpensive compared to other engineering plastics, making it an economical choice for mass production.
 A kilogram of ABS pellets typically costs well under a euro.